-Villa Antropoff by Vladimir Leschiov and Kaspar Jancis tells the parallel stories of the wedding of a cocaine sniffing bureaucrat and an African peasant attempting to travel across the sea in a wooden crate to find the owner of a discarded prophylactic washed up on the beach of his home town.
+Villa Antropoff by Vladimir Leschiov and Kaspar Jancis tells two parallel stories: the wedding of a cocaine sniffing bureaucrat; and an African peasant attempting to travel across the sea in a wooden crate to find the owner of a discarded prophylactic washed up on the beach of his home town.

 Hisko Hulsing’s Junkyard is a bruising and unflinching portrayal of drug-addiction and urban decay set to a cel shaded pallet of muted reds and oranges.
 In his dying moments as the result of a knife attack, Paul recollects his childhood friendship with a boy named Anthony.